farhanhl-ds/noncontractual-customer-churn-prediction/README.md

 ## Background

-In **contractual** settings (e.g. subscriptions), churn is directly observable whenever a customer explicitly cancels.
-In **non-contractual** settings (e.g. e-commerce marketplaces), no such signal exists.
-A customer simply stops purchasing, and it is never immediately clear whether they have churned or are merely in a long inter-purchase gap.
+Customer churn in a marketplace or e-commerce setting is fundamentally different from churn in a subscription business.
+When a subscriber cancels, you know immediately.
+When a marketplace customer stops buying, there is no signal — they simply go quiet, and it is never clear whether they have churned or are just between purchases.

+This makes standard churn models unusable out of the box: they require a labeled dataset of churned vs. non-churned customers, but in a non-contractual setting that label does not exist.
+Any attempt to define it with a fixed inactivity threshold (e.g. "no purchase in 90 days = churned") introduces arbitrary bias that the model then learns and perpetuates.

+This project addresses that problem directly.
+Rather than forcing a binary churn label, we model the underlying purchase behavior probabilistically — asking *"what is the probability this customer is still active?"* instead of *"has this customer churned?"*

+See [`docs/01_problem_framing.md`](docs/01_problem_framing.md) for a full discussion of the problem, why classical ML approaches fall short, and the business impact of getting this right.

-This project applies the **Buy Till You Die (BTYD)** framework, which models customers as transitioning between "alive" and "dead" states over time.
-The specific model used is **BG/NBD** (Beta-Geometric/Negative Binomial Distribution), selected for its analytical tractability and strong empirical performance in non-contractual transaction data.
-See [`docs/03_conceptual_theory.md`](docs/03_conceptual_theory.md) for a full theoretical and conceptual background.
+This project applies the **Buy Till You Die (BTYD)** framework via the **BG/NBD** model, and extends it with a hybrid ML layer.
+Two complementary approaches are used:

-To address churn ambiguity, this project applies two complementary approaches:

 1. **Pure probabilistic baseline** — BG/NBD + Gamma-Gamma models estimate the probability a customer is still "alive" (`p_alive`) and their expected Customer Lifetime Value (CLV)
 2. **Hybrid extension** — BG/NBD-derived `p_alive` scores serve as pseudo-labels for a downstream ML classifier that incorporates richer behavioral features

+See [`docs/03_conceptual_theory.md`](docs/03_conceptual_theory.md) for the theory behind the models.

 ## Dataset